katjacodes/mamasLetterbox/TESTING.md

 #### Solution:

-Badond on this [Stackoverflow solution](https://stackoverflow.com/questions/55429392/django-url-pattern-not-being-found), I was able to modify the urlpaths and get them to work.
+Based on on this [Stackoverflow solution](https://stackoverflow.com/questions/55429392/django-url-pattern-not-being-found), I was able to modify the urlpaths and get them to work.

-### Toast Appearing for Every Action, on Every Page

-### My Profile URL Always Directs to Profile Creation Page (```302``` Error)

 ### Unable to Attach Penpal Profile to Authenticated User